melozgr/melozgr/README.md

 Welcome to my GitHub profile!

 ## About Me
-- 🔭 I’m currently .
+- 🔭 I’m currently studying at EPFL.
-- 🌱 I’m .
-- 👯 Hello.
-- 💥 EPFL Student
+- 💥 Chemical Engineering Student
-- 🧬 Live Love Chemistry <3

 Thank you for visiting my profile!